BauerFike/dynabox/README.md

 	$("#theSelect").dynaBox("updateOptions","all",{"disabled":0} , false );

 ###remove
 Remove one or more options from the cache.
-The html combobox gets re-rendered immediately without the desired options unless the "render" property is set to false (true by default).
+The html dropdown gets re-rendered immediately without the desired options unless the "render" property is set to false (true by default).

 	$("#theSelect").dynaBox("remove", selector, [ render ]);